OrangGeeGee/rise-openbanking-api/SLIDES.md

 --
 ### PSD2 - Payment Service Directive 2
 Players:
-PSU - end user
+PSU - end user / customer
 TPP - third party provider
 Bank

+<<diagram - PSU -> multibank>>

 <<diagram - PSU -> TPP -> *multibank>>

 --
-### Message
+### PSD2 in human terms
-* Main message: Customer is owner of account, not the bank.
-* User can use any intermediate as a channel or product provider to use accounts
+* Main message: Customer is owner of account, not the bank, so Customer can use any intermediate as a channel or product provider to use accounts
-* PSD2 services are provided on same cost basis as
+* PSD2 services are provided on same cost basis as main channel (bank is not allowed to charge extra from TPP)
 * e.g. U may "add" your account from X bank to Swedbank internet bank and use as native one
 * e.g. ERP may create integration to any bank

 --
-### Endpoints
+### PSD2 in technical terms
+Preauthentificate step (OAuth2 grant code flow)
 * /consent/
 * /accouts/
+* /accouts/${id}/balance
+* /accouts/${id}/transactions
-* /payments/
+* /payments/sepa-credit-transfer/

 * integration pattern - redirect, later decoupled/embedded
 --